voicegain/platform/ANNOUNCE.md

 Features in this release:
 * First availability of RTC Callback API support.
 You can use it to build speech-enabled interactive telephone applications, e.g., IVR or Voicebots.
 For more info see our [Knowledge Base section about RTC Callback API](https://support.voicegain.ai/hc/en-us/categories/360003858271-RTC-Callback-API).

-### Known Issues

-* Issue #572: on Firefox browser microphone capture end signal is not received on server side.
-The Transcription hangs in "Processing" stage.
-There are no issues with microphone capture on Chrome or latest Edge browsers.

-### Minor release 1.10.0 is scheduled for 7/18/2020 between 8am and 10am CST.

-Features in this release:
-* Added basic JJSGF grammar support (no tags yet)
-* Changes to Transcription Mode UI
-* Microphone capture has better compatibility with different browsers
-* Only a single session is billed if running multiple sessions on same audio input